an-yc/an-yc.github.io/index.md

 ## Hello, I am Anissa!

-Final year law student at CUHK, passionate about technology and innovation
+Law student at CUHK, passionate about technology and innovation Currently looking for summer internship opportunities in the tech field

 ### Education